Frequently Asked Questions

 From Rio de Janeiro there are three ways to get to us: by hire car, public bus or our private transfer service.
 The journey time is approximately 1.5 hours.
 See our location page for further details and a map.
 Top ⇧

-Any time of year is good, with different times of the year providing different opportunities.
-In south-east Brazil, late October to March is summer, when many birds are breeding and much more vocal, making them much easier to find.
-Between April and September less birds are calling but this is the peak time for large mixed species flocks.
+Any time of year is good, with different times of the year providing different birding opportunities.
+In south-east Brazil, September to November is spring, when many birds are breeding and much more vocal, making them much easier to find.
+Between April and August birds are calling less but this is the peak time for large mixed species flocks.
 These flocks are often so large and contain so many species that you can easily spend an hour or more sorting through them.
 The temperature at this time is cooler and so the birds are also often highly active throughout the day.
-Many birders visit between late July and October, when mixed flocks are still common and many species such as Bare-throated Bellbird have started calling.
+The peak time or visiting birders is between late July and November.
 Top ⇧

 Most of the trails at REGUA are at a relatively low altitude and therefore the climate is warmer than higher up in the mountains.
 Between October and March the temperature is hot and rain is frequent.
 The winter months of April to September bring cooler and drier weather, often with prolonged periods with no rain.
 Top ⇧